davidissamattos/bpcs/cran-comments.md

 # bpcs 1.0.0

+This is the first submission of this package

 ## Test environments

-* local: x86_64-apple-darwin17.0 (64-bit) R version 4.0.2 (2020-06-22)
+* local: x86_64-apple-darwin17.0 (64-bit) R version 4.0.2 (2020-06-22) - OK
-* win-builder-devel
+* win-builder-devel - OK
-* win-builder-release
+* win-builder-release - OK

 ## R CMD check results

-* 0 errors
+There were 0 errors
-* 0 warnings
+There were 0 warnings
-* 2 notes
+There were 2 notes
+  * checking for GNU extensions in Makefiles ...
+NOTE GNU make is a SystemRequirements.
-  - GNU make is a SystemRequirements.
+  * checking for GNU extensions in Makefiles ...
+NOTE GNU make is a SystemRequirements.
-  - checking installed package size installed size is 15.9Mb sub-directories of 1Mb or more: libs  14.5Mb

-  - The package makes use of rstan and Rcpp that need to be compiled and requires a large lib folder
+The package makes use of rstan and Rcpp that need to be compiled and requires a large lib folder

-## revdepcheck results
+## revdep

+There are no reverse dependencies